 Greensburg City Council met on Tuesday.

-Clerk Treasurer Amy Borns presented ordinance 2021-14 for additional appropriation for Animal Control.
+Clerk Treasurer Amy Borns requested additional encumbrance.
 This was approved.

 All Rights Reserved